qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 |basic| |FA| Adding Background Map
 -------------------------------------------------------------------------------

-Leave the composer open but go back to the map.
+Leave the layout open but go back to the map.
 Lets add some background data and create some styling so that the map content is as clear as possible.

 * Add the background raster :kbd:`basic_map.tif` that you can find in the :kbd:`exercise_data\\forestry\\` folder.
 * When prompted select the :kbd:`ETRS89 / ETRS-TM35FIN` CRS for the raster.